Search Engine Optimization (SEO) Techniques

 <title>Search Engine Optimization (SEO) Techniques</title>

-For most web sites, it is important that you make sure the top-level heading and the text in the title tag are tailored to the content of their page -- not the overall focus of your web site.
-Making your title text the same across all your pages is a critical mistake (and for most web sites, using marketing-focused or brand-oriented language for your titles is an even worse mistake.)
+For most web sites, it is important that you make sure the top-level heading and the text in the title tag are tailored to the content of their page – not the overall focus of your web site.
+Making your title text the same across all your pages is a critical mistake (and for most web sites, using marketing-focused or brand-oriented language for your titles is an even worse mistake that is virtually guaranteed to undermine your results for those individual pages).
+Ditto for including the name of your web site in the title tag in pages other than your home page, your site map, or a similar top-level navigational page.

 Screen shot of title in Google search results.

-3. Include an accurate description of the page's content in the metadata.
+3. Include an accurate description of the page’s content in the metadata.
 Again, the description represents the content of the page in which it is embedded, not the content of the whole web site.
-Example:
+Here’s an example:

 <meta name="description" content="Improve the search engine rankings of your web pages by using these free, legitimate search engine optimization (SEO) techniques for natural search results.">